evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 Most people only need a small part of OAuth2, but to understand *which* small part you need you'll need to wade through and understand a dozen IETF RFC documents, some of which best practices that have the draft status.

+Sidenote: [OpenID Connect][12] is another dimension on top of this.
+OpenID Connect builds on OAuth2 and adds many features and another set of dense technical specs that are even harder to read.

+OAuth 2 as a framework is really good, but it's not as good at being a generic protocol that people can write generic code for.

 Solving the setup issue
 -----------------------